 Update from original

-When the web image (that is, the image on the Dreamweaver page) is out of sync with the original Photoshop file, Dreamweaver detects that the original file has been updated, and displays one of the Smart Object icon’s arrows in red.
-When you select the web image in Design view and click the Update from Original button in the Property inspector, the image updates automatically, reflecting any changes that you made to the original Photoshop file.
+When the image on the Dreamweaver page is out of sync with the original Photoshop file, Dreamweaver detects that the original file has been updated.
+The application displays one of the Smart Object icon’s arrows in red.
+When you select the web image in Design view and click the Update from Original button in the Property Inspector, the image updates automatically.
+The updated image reflects the changes that you made to the original Photoshop file.

 You can also edit image attributes in Live View using the Quick Property Inspector.